-Earlier this week, Marriott announced Homes & Villas by Marriott International, a collection of 2,000 bookable luxury homes across the U.S., the Caribbean, Latin America and Europe.
-The service isn’t live until next week, so we don’t know yet how accessible the site’s interface will be, or even what the stays will look like, but Marriott seems confident that booking its new properties — said to include California wine country cottages and Irish castles that sleep 17 — will be a breeze.
+At the end of April, Marriott announced Homes & Villas by Marriott International, a collection of 2,000 bookable luxury homes across the U.S., the Caribbean, Latin America and Europe.
+The company seems confident that booking its new properties — from California wine country cottages to Irish castles that sleep 17 — will be a breeze.

 Of course, Marriott doesn’t need to replicate Airbnb’s master-of-none MO.
 It’s been too good at hospitality for too long (92 years) to abandon its model now.
 But its portfolio does need to expand if the brand’s going to thrive going forward, which is why a collection of home rentals that mesh those “driver’s seat” elements of a personal stay, with the incomparable attention to detail of a global accommodations powerhouse, makes so much sense.
 Particularly when considering that Airbnb isn’t the only game in town, and other, hotter young brands are eager to usher in the age of the “hometel.”

-So we decided we’d give you 10 to really sink your teeth into, from Airbnb Luxe.
-Loop back to Home & Villas by Marriott International when those listings drop, we won’t tell Airbnb, but for now peruse villas in Tulum, Florence and Hawaii.
+So we decided we’d give you 10 to really sink your teeth into from Airbnb Luxe, including villas in Tulum, Florence and Hawaii.
 Every property has a pool, because we honestly struggled to find any without, and all are quite expensive.
 Don’t worry.
 You’ll make it back.

 Our favorites below.

 VILLA CHIANTI FORNACE